 Every one of us has the inner power to not only overcome spiritual darkness but to transform it into light.
 But this inner power is not always readily available to us, for various reasons.
-We must therefore seek out individuals who are steeped in the Torah and further along the path of spiritual refinement than we are, so we can benett trom their inspiration and guidance.
+We must therefore seek out individuals who are steeped in the Torah and further along the path of spiritual refinement than we are, so we can benefit from their inspiration and guidance.

-At the same time, we must also develop our inner "kohen," both in order to transform our own inner darkness into light, as well as to help others do the same for themselves.
-(Likutei Sichot, vol. 7, pp. 39, 46-47) - Rabbi Moshe Yaakov Wisnefsky
+At the same time, we must also develop our inner "kohen," both in order to transform our own inner darkness into light, as well as to help others do the same for themselves. - Rabbi Moshe Yaakov Wisnefsky